-As a member of Peckar & Abramson’s Labor & Employment Law Group, Michael Schewe regularly counsels businesses in New York and New Jersey on issues relating to labor and employment law compliance.
-An experienced litigator and trial attorney, Mr. Schewe frequently appears in state (NY/NJ) and federal (DNJ, EDNY, SDNY) courts, primarily in cases involving labor and employment law, but also regarding other types of complex and commercial litigation.
+As a member of Peckar & Abramson’s Labor & Employment Law Practice, Michael Schewe regularly counsels businesses in New York and New Jersey on issues relating to labor and employment law compliance.
+An experienced litigator and trial attorney, Michael frequently appears in state (NY/NJ) and federal (DNJ, EDNY, SDNY, Second Circuit, and Third Circuit) courts, primarily in cases involving labor and employment law, but also regarding other types of complex and commercial litigation.

 “We provide consistent, comprehensive legal solutions for your business that keep you a step ahead.”

-Mr. Schewe has been selected for inclusion in the 2015-2019 editions of New Jersey Super Lawyers – Rising Stars.
+Michael has been selected for inclusion in the 2015-2021 editions of New Jersey Super Lawyers, Rising Stars.
 A frequent author, he has written articles for the New Jersey Business and Industry Association, New Jersey Law Journal and Law Practice Magazine, among other sources.
+Michael also sits on Law360’s Immigration Editorial Board.

 State of New Jersey